-Kerry in London for Syria talks with allies
+US, UK considering economic sanctions against Syria, Russia

 Story highlights

-- John Kerry has second meeting in two days in effort to resolve the Syrian crisis

-- A Turkish-backed faction takes the Syrian town of Dabiq from ISIS, reports say
+- Talk of sanctions comes after meeting with European and Mideast allies on Syrian crisis

+(CNN)The United States and United Kingdom are considering economic sanctions against Russia and Syria because of the crisis in Aleppo, US Secretary of State John Kerry and British Foreign Secretary Boris Johnson said Sunday.

-(CNN)US Secretary of State John Kerry is holding talks Sunday in London with European and Middle Eastern allies to find a multilateral approach in resolving the Syrian crisis, including a sustained cessation of violence and humanitarian aid deliveries to Aleppo.
+The two spoke in London at the end of talks with European and Middle Eastern allies seeking a multilateral approach in resolving the Syrian crisis, including a sustained cessation of violence and humanitarian aid deliveries to the beleaguered Syrian city.

+Up to a quarter of a million people are trapped in Aleppo as the Syrian military, backed by Russian warplanes, pounds its streets into rubble.

+Kerry called the bombing of Aleppo "a horrendous step back in time" and the greatest humanitarian disaster since World War II.

+Admitting frustration at the slow pace of negotiations while so many people have died, Kerry said: "We are pursuing diplomacy because these are the tools we have."

+Johnson said, "Our challenge to the Russians is to do the right thing for humanity," adding that sanctions and other diplomatic measures will "eventually come to bite the perpetrators."

-Attendees include the UK, the United States, France, Germany, Italy, Saudi Arabia, Qatar, Turkey, the United Arab Emirates, Jordan and the European Union, the British Foreign Office said.
+Attendees at the London talks included the UK, the United States, France, Germany, Italy, Saudi Arabia, Qatar, Turkey, the United Arab Emirates, Jordan and the European Union, the British Foreign Office said.

-One of Kerry's key goals is reaching a ceasefire for Aleppo.
-Up to a quarter of a million people are trapped in the beleaguered city as the Syrian military, backed by Russian warplanes, pounds its streets into rubble.

 Kerry flew to London after meeting Saturday in Lausanne, Switzerland, with Russian Foreign Minister Sergey Lavrov; Staffan de Mistura, UN special envoy for Syria; and officials from regional powers with influence on battlefield outcomes in Syria.

-No breakthrough occurred, but Kerry said the parties reached a "broad agreement" on some important points, specifically a "desired outcome on ending conflict," in his remarks to the press.
+No breakthrough occurred Saturday, but Kerry said the parties reached a "broad agreement" on some important points, specifically a "desired outcome on ending conflict," in his remarks to the press.

 Tension between Russia and the United States is making peace in Syria harder to achieve.